 Selfoss Bus stop (08:15) and Campsite (08:15)

-In a ten minutes’ driving distance from Hveragerði is Selfoss, the largest town in South Iceland, with population around 7000.
-Selfoss is a thriving town with one of the largest colleges in the country and in Selfoss the MS Iceland Dairies produces the famous Icelandic Skyr.
+In a ten minutes’ driving distance from Hveragerði is Selfoss, the largest town in South Iceland, with a population of around 7000 people.
+Selfoss is a thriving town with one of the largest colleges in the country and in Selfoss the MS Iceland Dairies produces the famous Icelandic yogurt called Skyr.
 This is a festive town and in August, the town holds a grand festival called “Summer in Selfoss”.
-Residents decorate their gardens, and a market, with homemade goods and performances by local musicians, is held in town centre.
+Residents decorate their gardens, and a market, with homemade goods and performances by local musicians, is held in the town centre.
 In the evening, the revelry continues with a bonfire and fireworks.
-In Selfoss you will find various options in accommodation, a camping place along with a swimming pool.
+In Selfoss you will find various options of accommodation, a camping place along with a swimming pool.
 Many shops, restaurants and cafés are situated in the town centre.
 In Selfoss you can visit the Bobby Fischer center, which houses memorabilia of the world chess champion Robert James Fischer.
 Excellent hiking spot can be found in the area e.g. in Hellisskógur a short trail that takes you alongside Ölfusá river.
 On the far side bank of that same river you can also find a nine-hole golf course.

 You can book accommodation and activities here

 Hella (09:10) Central Bus stop and Campsite